 There are three preferred ways to verify a signer’s identity:

 - Confirmation by a credible witness

 The safest and best way to verify a signer’s identity is by personal knowledge.
 This kind of verification does not require witnesses or identification documents.

 The third way to verify a signer’s identity is through valid identification documents.
-The notary should take reasonable care in examining I.D. cards or papers.
+The mobile notary should take reasonable care in examining I.D. cards or papers.
 There are three features of the I.D. card or papers which should be considered:

 - Photograph of the bearer

 There are three ways identification can be falsified: